loduaksh/Jarvis/README.md

-# Bot
+# Jarvis
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.

 For any query or want to know how it works join
 # Thanks to @halto_tha and snapdragon

 # FORK AT YOUR OWN RISK